Muscari

 Wild Muscari armeniacum grape hyacinths have been gardened in Europe since 1871, which makes it a come-lately compared to M. ambrosiacum gardened since 1554, & M. neglectum gardened since 1868.

-A few plane wild Armenian grape hyacinth bulbs were planted out on the roadside beside the telephone pole, not far from a patch of nearly identical M. botryoides.
+A few plain wild Armenian grape hyacinth bulbs were planted out on the roadside beside the telephone pole, not far from a patch of nearly identical M. botryoides.
 Both have the classic blue cone or pyramid of little florets, but M. armeniacum adds a little rim of white around the edge of each "grape."

-Although the similarity of these two species may make it seem a bit silly to have them both, but M. botryoides starts blooming sooner (in March), & M. armeniacum is still around when the early muscaris are finished by mid-April.
+Although the similarity of these two species may make it seem a bit silly to have them both, M. botryoides starts blooming sooner (in March), & M. armeniacum is still around when the early muscaris are finished by mid-April.
 So there are grape hyacinths somewhere in the garden for an extra extended period of time.

 These are popular bulbs for indoor forcing in winter, or for containers, as well as just about anywhere in the open garden.
-Suited to zones 4-8 (stretchable for 3-9), this native of southern Europe & the Caucusas Mountains naturalizes & spreads both by producing bulb offsets, & by self-seeding.
+I put some in a container one autumn just for the heck of it, & they put on quite a show the following spring; they just can't fail.

 [Garden Indexes: What's New]